ziegler121/AI_Personal_Assistant/README.md

 The final code **pyduino.py** imports the other code files as modules and combines them in a coherent fashion to ensure the proper working of the project

-A brief demonstration of the project is shown below: